TheNachoClub/thenachoclub.com/README.md

 ## Deployment

 This site will be hosted with [GitHub Pages][github-pages].
-Anything in the `master` branch will automatically be synced to the live site, while `develop` will be the merging branch for our source files.
-To deploy, we push the `build` directory from `develop` over as the root of `master`.
+Anything in the `gh-pages` branch will automatically be synced to the live site, while `master` will be the merging branch for our source files.
+To deploy, we push the `build` directory from `master` over as the root of `gh-pages`.
 There's a script for it.

-While in the `develop` branch, run: `./bin/deploy.sh`.
+While in the `master` branch, run: `./bin/deploy.sh`.

 Then go check out [thenachoclub.com][the-nacho-club] to see your changes.